Every year we cover over a vast territory gaining ground data. We use that information to fight to protect and preserve our wild horses

 This case led to BLM creating a document called the “Triple B review” where, for the first time, they admitted the alleged conduct actually occurred.

-At a biter cold roundup in Nevada WHE won another cases against conduct at Owyhee.
+At a biter cold roundup in Nevada WHE won another case against conduct at Owyhee.
 This one brought with it very specific language from a federal Judge Judge issues TRO

 We engaged process at multiple levels utilizing the documentation we gained from observing wild horse captures.
 WHE has documented more wild horse captures than any organization and has the worlds largest video and photographic library of captures over the last decade (larger than the federal government because we began documenting before they did).
 We created recommendations